microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v0.11.1
+* Fixed a bug causing multiple messages to get rejected by the live servers.
+* Updated LKG build and package.json version.

 ### v0.11.0
 * Added Prompts.attachment() method.
 * Updated Message.randomPrompt() to take a string or an array.